 At the age of 15, he left Kentucky to follow his two older brothers west.
-With his brother, Sam, he joined a wagon train to New Mexico, then crossed the Rio Grande, and set up a trading post in Chihuahua, Mexico in 1848.
-After killing a local man, Roy fled to San Diego, California where his brother, Joshua, lived.
+With his brother, Sam, he joined a wagon train to New Mexico, then crossed the Rio Grande and set up a trading post in Chihuahua, Mexico, in 1848.
+After killing a local man, Roy fled to San Diego, California, where Joshua, his brother.

-Next, he wound up in San Gabriel, California, where his brother Joshua owned a saloon called the Headquarters.
+Next, he wound up in San Gabriel, California, where his brother Joshua owned the Headquarters saloon.
 When Joshua was killed in November 1852, Bean inherited the saloon and began to operate it.

 While there, Bean killed a Mexican official during an argument over a woman.
-Friends of the official soon hauled Bean off, lynched him and left him to die.
+Friends of the official soon hauled Bean off, lynched him, and left him to die.
 However, he was saved by the young woman who had been the cause of the dispute.
-For the rest of his life, he sported a permanent rope burn on his neck, which constantly felt stiff.
+He sported a permanent rope burn on his neck for the rest of his life, which constantly felt stiff.

 Before long, he was back in New Mexico, where he again lived with his brother Sam who had become the sheriff in Mesilla.

-During the Civil War, the Texas army invaded New Mexico and Bean soon joined them, hauling supplies for the Confederates and living in San Antonio.
-On October 28, 1866, he married 18-year-old Virginia Chavez, but the couple was not happy together.
+The Texas army invaded New Mexico during the Civil War, and Bean soon joined them, hauling supplies for the Confederates and living in San Antonio.
+On October 28, 1866, he married 18-year-old Virginia Chavez, but he was not happy.
 Just a year into the marriage, Bean was arrested for aggravated assault on his wife.
 However, despite their differences, the couple would eventually have four children.
 For the next decade, the family lived in a Mexican slum area on South Flores Street in San Antonio that soon earned the name of Beanville.
-During these years, he worked at a number of professions including teamster, saloon operator, running a dairy business, and other entrepreneurial enterprises that were obviously not very successful, as he became known for circumventing creditors, business rivals, and the law.
+During these years, he worked in several professions, including teamster, saloon operator, running a dairy business, and other entrepreneurial enterprises that were not very successful.
+He became known for circumventing creditors, business rivals, and the law.

-By the early 1880s, Bean and his wife were separated and he sold all his possessions and left San Antonio, wandering about the railroad camps before finally landing in west Texas near the Pecos River.
-In the early 1880s the Southern Pacific Railroad was working hard to overcome its last obstacle of completing its transcontinental route — crossing the Pecos River.
-A construction camp formed near the railroad bridge site, which was called Vinegarroon, named for a type of scorpion found in the area, that emits a vinegar-like odor when it is alarmed.
-The community was founded in 1881, serving as a temporary home for thousands of railroad workers and Roy Bean quickly established a small saloon in the tent city.
+By the early 1880s, Bean and his wife were separated.
+He sold all his possessions and left San Antonio, wandering about the railroad camps before finally landing in west Texas near the Pecos River.
+In the early 1880s, the Southern Pacific Railroad worked hard to overcome its last obstacle of completing its transcontinental route — crossing the Pecos River.
+A construction camp formed near the railroad bridge site, called Vinegarroon, named for a type of scorpion found in the area that emits a vinegar-like odor when it is alarmed.
+The community was founded in 1881, serving as a temporary home for thousands of railroad workers, and Roy Bean quickly established a small saloon in the tent city.

 On July 5, 1882, Texas Ranger Captain T. L. Oglesby penned a note to his commanding officer General King describing the area: